Uffizi: Incidents

+The flood of 1966 severely damaged collections in Florence, including the Uffizi's.
+The superintendent of the gallery, Ugo Procacci, and other employees went to the museum early in the morning to save as much as possible.
+Cimabue's crucifix in Santa Croce Church was one of the most damaged artifacts and a symbol of the devastation of the flood.
+The Uffizi Photographic Department rooms were affected, damaging equipment and photographs.

 On 27 May 1993, the Sicilian Mafia carried out a car bomb explosion in Via dei Georgofili which damaged parts of the palace and killed five people.
 The blast destroyed five pieces of art and damaged another 30.
 Some of the paintings were fully protected by bulletproof glass.
-The most severe damage was to the Niobe room and classical sculptures and neoclassical interior, which have since been restored, although its frescoes were damaged beyond repair.
+The most severe damage was to the Niobe room and classical sculptures and neoclassical interior, which have since been restored.
+However, its frescoes were damaged beyond repair.

 On 22 July 2022, members of the climate activist group Ultima Generazione (Last Generation) glued themselves to the glass protecting Sandro Botticelli's Primavera demanding an end to fossil fuel usage.
 The painting was undamaged.

 On 13 February 2024, members of Ultima Generazione glued images of flooding in Tuscany in 2023 to the glass protecting Sandro Botticelli's Birth of Venus in protest over the Italian government's inaction on climate change.
-The painting was undamaged and the images were removed.
+The painting was undamaged, and the images were removed.